 Each type of infill has its own strengths and weaknesses.
 The right choice of infill depends on the type of artificial grass you are installing, how you intend to use it, and whether you have pets and other wildlife in your yard.
 As a result, we always recommend talking to one of our experts about your needs before making a decision on the type of infill or artificial grass that you want.

-Silica sand can also get compacted with use which means it reduces the permeability of the artificial grass infill sand.
+Silica can also get compacted with use which means it reduces the permeability of the artificial grass infill.
 Or in other words, the drainage can get worse over time.
 It has also been known to hold in pet odors.

 Rubber crumbs give the synthetic turf more of a bounce than natural grass, making it more comfortable to run and fall on.
 As a result, this type of infill is popular for use on sports fields and high traffic areas that need to remain durable despite heavy use.

 Rubber can trap odor and heat, however, and it can make the area feel warmer especially in an enclosed space.
 It can also result in black dust on clothing, shoes, towels, and lawn furniture.

 Durafill sand is designed to help control the surface temperature of your artificial grass and keeps your synthetic turf infill porous to ensure reliable drainage.
 It is also less hospitable to bacteria than regular sand and helps control pet odors and the build-up of dirt and residue.
 There are no disadvantages with adding Durafill sand, besides the added cost.